Teaching Ratings¶

 plt.show()

-What is the mean evaluation score for tenured professors?¶
+What is the average evaluation score for tenured professors?¶

 print(tenure_eval_mean)